pablorobba/Portafolio/README.md

 * Achievement: Project selected as one of the best in our cohort.
 * Worked with an international team

-I have also done about this proyect, with marketing elements.
+I have also done about this video, with marketing elements.
 [Click Here For Youtube Video](https://www.youtube.com/watch?v=gvxX24bK5Rs)

 Tools: Python, Pandas, Numpy, SQL, BigQuery, Cloud Functions, Sci-kit Learn, Yahoo Finance API.
 Databases: PKL, JSON, Parquet, hosted on Google Drive; data extracted from Yahoo Finance through its API.
 Platforms: Google Cloud.